Carbon-for-Developers/carbon-sdks/java/docs/UtilitiesApi.md

     List<String> urlPathsToExclude = Arrays.asList(); // URL subpaths or directories that you want to exclude.
 For example if you want to exclude         URLs that start with /questions in stackoverflow.com, you will add /questions/ in this input
     List<String> urlsToScrape = Arrays.asList(); // You can submit a subset of URLs from the sitemap that should be scraped.
 To get the list of URLs,           you can check out /process_sitemap endpoint.
 If left empty, all URLs from the sitemap will be scraped.
     Boolean downloadCssAndMedia = false; // Whether the scraper should download css and media from the page (images, fonts, etc).
-Scrapes          might take longer to finish with this flag enabled, but the success rate is improved. try {
+Scrapes          might take longer to finish with this flag enabled, but the success rate is improved.
+    Boolean generateChunksOnly = false; // If this flag is enabled, the file will be chunked and stored with Carbon,           but no embeddings will be generated.
+This overrides the skip_embedding_generation flag. try {
       Object result = client
               .utilities